 The investments are primarily done in the equity markets.
 The risk is very high and so is the potential for higher returns.
 This is a good option for those who are open to taking risks and understand that equity markets are subject to volatility and can see ups and downs in accordance with market conditions.
-The insurers offer a range of equity funds which invest in large-cap, multi-cap, mid cap, small cap, and thematic funds to suit various risk profiles.
+The insurers offer a range of equity funds which invest in the large-cap, multi-cap, mid-cap, small-cap, and thematic funds to suit various risk profiles.
 Most financial experts suggest that equity is the best option for long term wealth creation and should be considered by people who are saving for long term goals which are at least 5 years away.

 Quick Facts About ULIP

-There is a lock-in period of 5 years.
-If the policy is surrendered before completion of lock-in period, the surrender charges are deducted from the policy fund value and the surrender value is retained in a discontinuance fund and paid after completion of the lock-in period.
+- There is a lock-in period of 5 years.
+If the policy is surrendered before the completion of the lock-in period, the surrender charges are deducted from the policy fund value and the surrender value is retained in a discontinuance fund and paid after completion of the lock-in period.

 How ULIP Features Can Be Used to Achieve Long Term Goals

-Top ups can be done anytime during the policy tenure.
-As long as the top-up premiums do not exceed 25% of the total regular premiums paid till then, you are not required to buy an insurance cover with the top-up premium.
+- Top-Up: ULIPs also help you allocate any excess funds that you may have on account of bonuses, salary increments, dividends, etc in your policy by way of a top-up.
+Thus you are saved from the task of searching for new investment options/products to invest your excess funds.
+To exercise the top-up feature, you need to first pay the regular premiums due.
+Top-ups can be done anytime during the policy tenure.
+An important rule to note regarding top-ups is that as long as the top-ups do not exceed 25% of the total regular premiums paid till then, there is no need to buy an insurance cover with the top-up premium.
 Top-ups attract a nominal charge of 1-3%.
 Thus, you can buy more units at a lower cost.
-This feature gives you an opportunity to park your excess funds in a choice of funds thereby helping you to generate an attractive corpus in the future.
+This feature provides you an opportunity to park your excess funds in a choice of funds thereby helping you to generate an attractive corpus in the future.
 Also, it saves you the hassle of buying and managing multiple products.